 - This is inaccurate, and the reason it is incorrect is it gives the impression that the overall UI for S/4 HANA is Fiori.

-- Fiori cannot now and cannot in the future be a replacement for the SAP GUI.
+- Fiori cannot now and cannot, in the future, be a replacement for the SAP GUI.
 The reason is that Fiori is primarily for mobile applications.
-SAP ECC, for example, has so many transactions that are complex, it’s not reasonable to create them in Fiori.
+SAP ECC, for example, has so many complex transactions, it’s not reasonable to create them in Fiori.

 The scope of SAP GUI is explained in the following quotation from the book SAP Nation 2.0.

 “SAP users are using, by SAP’s estimation, some 300,000 different input screens that were designed for different product lines, numerous product versions, different vertical industry requirements, etc..These screens were developed using approximately 30 different software tools (emphasis added)”

 Those people that declare SAP GUI as a goner do not understand the extent of what has gone into the SAPGUI.
 Those that are presenting Fiori as an SAP GUI replacement — that know better are actively producing false information.